Alex-DG/nextjs-alex-template/README.md

   "test-all": "yarn lint && yarn type-check && yarn test" }
 ```

-From now `yarn test` will run or your test and `yarn test-all` wit run your test, linter and Typscript check.

 The first time this test is run with `yarn test`, Jest creates a snapshot file under `__snapshots__`.